vjcitn/BioconductorAnnotationPipeline/README.md

 repeated for all of the packages available on Bioconductor.

-It is also important to identify tracks that may not be availabe yet on Bioconductor because these may be new packages than can be added.
+It is also important to identify tracks that may not be availabe yet on Bioconductor because these may be new packages that can be added.

+**NOTE:** If any of the new tracks that aren't available yet on Bioconductor are have NCBI Ref Seq data, then let Herve know so he can edit the code in `GenomicFeatures`.

 **2. Modify makeTxDb.R**